 From self-sufficient villages in Italy to pioneering national parks in Rwanda, we round up 20 of the world’s greenest destinations

-As each passing year continues to break heatwave records, living sustainable lifestyles are becoming increasingly important.
-Read on to find out more about the 20 greenest destinations on Earth and how the rest of the world can take a leaf from their biodegradable book.
+As each passing year continues to break heatwave records, living a sustainable, eco-friendly lifestyle is becoming increasingly important.
+We list 20 of the greenest destinations on Earth and discuss how the rest of the world can take a leaf from their biodegradable book.

 20. Azores Islands

 The autonomous Portuguese archipelago made up of nine volcanic islands has been named one of the world’s most sustainable destinations in the Sustainable Destinations Global Top 100.
-The Azores have earned their green credentials with a host of policies tapping into renewable energies – wind, geothermal and biomass – which currently generate 28% of electricity on the islands, with a 75% target for the end of 2018.
+The Azores have earned their green credentials with a host of policies tapping into renewable energies – wind, geothermal and biomass – which currently generate 28% of electricity on the islands, with plans for the world’s first 100% renewable grid currently in motion.

 Protecting the local wildlife and environment is also important to islanders.
-The number of protected areas, including UNESCO Biosphere Reserves and European Geoparks, is continually on the rise, while a raft of well-regulated snorkelling, diving and whale-watching trips are the best ways to experience the marine life, which includes dolphins, turtles, sperm whales, seabirds, pelagic fishes and cold-water corals.
+The number of protected areas, including UNESCO Biosphere Reserves and European Geoparks, is continually on the rise.
+There is also a raft of well-regulated snorkelling, diving and whale-watching trips which represent the best ways to experience the local marine life, from dolphins, turtles, sperm whales, seabirds and pelagic fishes to cold-water corals.

 18. Freiburg, Germany